Fiona Ross (nurse): Career

 Ross qualified as a registered nurse (RN) in 1975.
 She started her nursing career in community and palliative care, before becoming a district nurse.
 Her academic career began as a researcher during her district nurse days, working at St Thomas's Hospital Medical School.
 From 1983 to 1989, she was a lecturer in the Department of Nursing Studies of King's College, London.
 Having moved to St George's Hospital Medical School, she was a senior lecturer from 1990 to 1995.
 She was appointed Professor of Primary Care Nursing in 1996; this was the medical school's first chair in nursing.

 Ross was Professor of Gerontological Nursing and the Director of the National Nursing Research Unit at King's College, London between 2002 and 2005.
 She joined Kingston University and St George's, University of London in 2006 as Executive Dean of the Faculty of Health and Social Care.
+She was an expert advisor on the Prime Minister's independent commission into nursing and midwifery that published the Front Line Care (Report) in 2010.
 In 2014, she took up two part-time posts: as director of research at the Leadership Foundation for Higher Education (LFHE), and as Professor of Health Research at Kingston University and St George's, University of London.
 She stepped down from her role at the LFHE in 2017.